Backing up your configuration data for all your hosts from 10.6.6.x is the first step in upgrading from 10.6.6.x releases to 220.127.116.11.

 A log file, with a name similar to the following example, is created in the backup directory which provides information on the files being backed up:

-- When the backup has completed, to ensure that the intended files were backed up, you can run the following command to see a list of all the files that were backed up:
+- When the backup has completed, to make sure that the intended files were backed up, you can run the following command to see a list of all the files that were backed up:

 tar -tzvf hostname-ip-address-backup.tar.gz